Police Officer

 Can an off duty officer (in plain clothes) flash his badge and threaten to arrest you?
 (Verbal argument, nothing physical and no threats)

-Asked by Eric over 12 years ago
+Asked by Eric almost 13 years ago

 State laws vary, but generally a police officer, on- or off-duty, can arrest someone if they have probable cause to believe a crime has been committed.